 Soon after the sun goes down the fireworks go off with a bang filling the sky with colour and noise.
 A grand finale to a huge day out at the beach.
 Hopefully all the kites have reeled in before the fireworks begin!
 You can take your tired little people home to bed for a well earned sleep.

-The Emu Park Lions Club sponsors this Festival as a family oriented event to strengthen community ties and display the beautiful environment of Emu Park with its sandy beaches and green parks.
+The Emu Park Lions Club organizes and conducts this Festival as a family oriented event to strengthen community ties and display the beautiful environment of Emu Park with its sandy beaches and green parks.
 We thank all our sponsors and volunteers for supporting the Festival, including Triple M, Bendigo Bank, Livingstone Shire Council, Keppel Bay Sailing Club, Rides n Slides & Absolute Waste.